-Action Plans for Outcome 1: Continue to emphasize competencies related to professionalism, problem solving, and critical thinking in both the ACOM/AGLE/ASTM/EXED 475V Internship courses as well as in the ACOM/AGLE 3943 Professional Development course and the AGED 4211 Teachers as Professionals course.
+Action Plans for Outcome 1: Continue to emphasize competencies related to professionalism, problem solving, and critical thinking in the ACOM/AGLE/ASTM/EXED/AGED 4750V Internship courses as well as in the ACOM/AGLE 39403 Professional Development course and the AGED 42303 Teachers as Professionals course.
+Time management and ability to meet deadlines should also become a more prominent topic in these courses.